AnshuSharma111/mini_database_mb/Notes/Week-1/WEEK-1.md

 Ok so we are done with all types of physical storage.
 Now we are heading to file organisation.
 So its time to move to logical divisions rather than physical.
 # Day 6
 Progress, albeit slow
+# Day 7
+Now we are studying fixed vs variable length records and their mappings to a file